What Is Jaundice?

 - exchange blood transfusion.
 This emergency procedure is done if very high bilirubin levels do not come down with phototherapy.
 The baby's blood is replaced with blood from a donor to quickly lower bilirubin levels.

-immunoglobulin (IVIg).
+- intravenous immunoglobulin (IVIg).
 Babies with blood type incompatibilities get this through an IV (into a vein).
 IVIg blocks antibodies that attack red blood cells and reduces the need for an exchange transfusion.

 What Else Should I Know?